 - BEST OVERALL: Naturally It’s Clean Carpet Stains & Odors Cleaner

 - BEST FOR GREASE SPOTS: Folex Instant Carpet Spot Remover

 - BEST FOR WINE STAINS: Chateau Spill Red Wine Stain Remover Spray

 - BEST FOR PET MESSES: Bissell Professional Stain & Odor

-- MOST ECO-FRIENDLY: Puracy Professional Carpet Cleaner Machine Detergent
+- ALSO CONSIDER: Puracy Professional Carpet Cleaner Machine Detergent

 Key Shopping Considerations